SpringHan/lightTodo.vim/README.md

 let g:LightTodoFile = $HOME.'file'
 ```

-Note: The path must be a absolute path.
+Note: The path must be an absolute path.

 ## License